 If an enterprise subscribes to VoIP services offered by an ITSP, connecting the enterprise CUCM through a CUBE provides network demarcation capabilities, such as security, topology hiding, transcoding, call admission control, protocol normalization and SIP registration, none of which is possible if CUCM connects directly to the ITSP.
 Another use case involves mergers or acquisitions in an enterprise and the need to integrate voice equipment, such as CUCMs, IP PBXs, VM servers, and so on.
 If the networks in the two organizations have overlapping IP addresses, CUBE can be used to connect the two distinct networks until the acquired organization can be migrated into the enterprise addressing plan.

 The Session Initiation Protocol (SIP) is a signaling communications protocol, widely used for controlling multimedia communication sessions such as voice and video calls over Internet Protocol (IP) networks.
-SIP (or H.323) trunking is the use of VoIP to facilitate the connection of a private branch exchange (PBX) to other VoIP endpoints across the Internet.
-To use SIP trunking, an enterprise must have a PBX (internal VoIP system) that connects to all internal end users, an Internet telephony service provider (ITSP) and a gateway that serves as the interface between the PBX and the ITSP.
+SIP (or H.323) trunking is the use of VoIP to facilitate the connection of private branch exchange (PBX) to other VoIP endpoints across the Internet.
+To use SIP trunking, an enterprise must have a PBX (internal VoIP system) that connects to all internal end users, an Internet telephony service provider (ITSP), and a gateway that serves as the interface between the PBX and the ITSP.
 One of the most significant advantages of SIP and H.323 trunking is the ability to combine data, voice, and video in a single line, eliminating the need for separate physical media for each mode.

 SIP trunking overcomes TDM barriers, in that it: